 Amniocentesis and CVS check babies before they are born for possible birth defects, such as:

 - Problems with brain or spine growth, like spina bifida (Only amniocentesis can spot these.)

 They can also find some genetic disorders.
 Both tests are over 99% accurate.

 Most women don’t get these tests.
 They have a very small risk of causing a miscarriage, and most people who get screening tests that don’t show any problems feel comfortable relying on those results alone.
 But the screening tests are not 100% accurate.
 So if your screening results show that your baby might have a birth defect, or if you want the most accurate tests, your doctor may suggest CVS or amniocentesis.

 CVS tests a small part of your placenta in your uterus.
 Your doctor gets this tissue either with a needle through your stomach or with a thin tube into your cervix.
 Doctors do CVS early in pregnancy, between your 10th and 13th week.
 The test may cause cramps, bleeding, or infection for some women.

 If your doctor suggests one of these tests for you, it doesn’t mean there’s definitely a problem with your baby.
-It means she wants to make sure everything is OK or follow up on the results from another screening test you had.Talk with her about the pros and cons of these tests, as well as what the results might mean for you.
+It means they want to make sure everything is OK or follow up on the results from another screening test you had.Talk with them about the pros and cons of these tests, as well as what the results might mean for you.